Helping Federal Employees and Annuitants Understand Their Benefits

 • You have End-Stage Renal Disease (ESRD) and meet certain requirements.

-More than 71 million Americans will see a 3.2% increase in their Social Security benefits and Supplemental Security Income (SSI) payments in 2024.
+More than 71 million Americans will see a 2.5% increase in their Social Security benefits and Supplemental Security Income (SSI) payments in 2025.
 This includes federal annuitants under the Federal Employees Retirement System (FERS) and Many under the old Civil Service Retirement System (CSRS).
-Social Security retirement benefits will increase on average more than $50 per month starting in January.

 If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.